bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 62°
+- 59°
-- moderate rain
+- light rain
-- 56% humidity
+- 73% humidity
-- 6 mph wind
+- 5 mph wind
+- 0.02 inches of precipitation in the past 24 hours

 ## Temperature History